 - perform daily checks and record the health status and behaviour of animals in their care

-- look after zoo exhibits, holding or breeding areas and equipment
+- maintain zoo exhibits, holding or breeding areas and equipment

-- take samples of animal body fluids, faeces or tissue for analysis or veterinary inspection
+- examine animals and take samples of their body fluids, faeces or tissue for analysis or veterinary inspection

 - inspect and test animals for worm infestation and disease